adegard/markdown-cv/index.md

 ### Summary

-*I am a french Chemical Engineer and Sales Manager with a focus mainly on industrial plants.
-I have a proven track record of success in driving sales growth and improving processes in the industry.*
+*I am a french Chemical Engineer and Sales Manager with a focus mainly on industrial plants.*

-*I am a creative problem-solver with excellent communication skills, and a passion for implementing new and innovative technologies to help solve challenges.*
+*I am a creative problem-solver with communication skills, and a passion for implementing new and innovative technologies to help solve challenges.*

-*My background in team management, combined with my technical proficiency, has enabled me to provide efficient and effective solutions to clients.*
+*My background in team management and statistics, combined with my technical proficiency, has enabled me to provide efficient and effective solutions to clients.*

 *Fluent in French, Italian, and English, I am able to communicate effectively with a wide range of clients and stakeholders.*

-*I have a love for programming, which I use to improve work processes (Google apps scripts, javascript, HTML...).*
+*I have a love for programming, which I use to improve my work processes (Google apps scripts, javascript, HTML...).*

-*I frequently travel throughout Europe, North Africa, and the Middle East to represent my company and build relationships with clients.*
+*I frequently travel throughout Europe, North Africa, and the Middle East to represent my company and build relationships with customers.*

-*I live in Italy near to Milan, with my wife and my daughter.*
+*I like Italy, where I live, with my wife and my daughter.*

 ### Top skills